 How it spreads.
 Viruses that cause hand, foot, and mouth disease are passed in saliva, nasal mucus, fecal matter, and fluid from mouth blisters of infected people.
 Your child can also catch it by touching anything touched by a person who has it.

 Prevention.
 Frequent hand washing helps prevent the spread of hand, foot, and mouth disease.
 Your child should also avoid close contact or sharing food or utensils with other kids.
 If an infected child has been to your house, wash toys and household surfaces that may harbor the germs.
 Then disinfect them, using 1 tablespoon of bleach to 4 cups of water.

 Treatment.
 There is no specific treatment for hand, foot, and mouth disease.
 Since it's caused by a virus, antibiotics aren't called for.
 But there are things you can do to help ease your child's symptoms.
 Give acetaminophen for pain and fever.
 Your doctor may recommend using analgesic mouthwashes and sprays to numb painful mouth sores.
-If you are concerned about your child's symptoms, call the doctor.
+And make sure your child gets enough fluids to make sure she doesn't get dehydrated.
+If you're not sure how much she needs, or if you are concerned about any of her symptoms, call the doctor.

 Pink eye, or conjunctivitis, is an irritation of the eye and lining of the eyelid.
 Symptoms may include itching, burning, redness, increased tearing or discharge, sensitivity to light, and crusting on the lids or lashes.